isadorasophia/murder/docs/src/Bang/world.md

 protected readonly Stopwatch _overallStopwatch;
 ```

+This is the stopwatch used on all systems when monitoring performance.
+Only used if [World.DIAGNOSTICS_MODE](../Bang/World.html#diagnostics_mode) is set.

 **Returns** \
 [Stopwatch](https://learn.microsoft.com/en-us/dotnet/api/System.Diagnostics.Stopwatch?view=net-7.0) \
 #### _stopwatch
 ```csharp
 protected readonly Stopwatch _stopwatch;
 ```

+This is the stopwatch used per systems when monitoring performance.
+Only used if [World.DIAGNOSTICS_MODE](../Bang/World.html#diagnostics_mode) is set.

 **Returns** \
 [Stopwatch](https://learn.microsoft.com/en-us/dotnet/api/System.Diagnostics.Stopwatch?view=net-7.0) \